tweinmann/crypto_sentiment/README.md

 On a regular interval it does the following:

-1. Get a list of top 25 coins from https://www.coinmarketcap.com
+1. Get top 100 coins from Coinmarketcap
-2. For each coin ...
-    1. Get latest news articles from "crypto-coins-news" via https://newsapi.org
+2. Get news articles from "crypto-coins-news" for past 7 days via https://newsapi.org
-    2. For each article ...
+3. For each article ...
     1. Get full HTML from article source URL
     2. Extract plain text (strip layout, adds, etc)
+    3. Calculate weighting of coins from top 100 list (count occurence of coin name & symbol)
-        3. Calculate sentiment based on AFINN words
+    4. Calculate sentiment based on AFINN words
-        4. Store result in db
+    5. Store result in db

 The result is visualized using D3 pack.
 Each article is rendered as a bubble.
 Negative sentiment is shown in red, positive sentiment in green.
 The bigger the bubble, the higher the score.